Alcohol Septal Ablation

 The groin area where the catheter will be inserted may need to be shaved.
 A local

-sure the catheter is in the right place.
+to make sure the catheter is in the right place.

 A small amount of pure alcohol is released into an artery in your septum.
 This destroys

 part of the septum muscle.
 This may feel uncomfortable.

 Your healthcare provider will take measurements of the pressure in your heart to ensure